+Previously the number was 27, and now in 29 US states the gas chamber method of euthanasia is banned.
 In fact, this information flies in the face of those who state that pets are only being euthanized humanely by intravenous injection.

 Fortunately, at least one state takes the problem of pet overpopulation seriously by taking positive action to care for animals.
 In other words, they do something about it.

 The Brandywine Valley Society for the Prevention of Cruelty to Animals (BVSPCA) played a crucial role in this achievement.
 They introduced a number of innovative programs, such as low-cost spay and neuter services, pet adoption events, and a robust foster care program.

 No-kill Shelters Try to save 9 out of 10 Animals (NPR)